IkChristine/Cervical-Cancer-Risk-Prediction-Using-XGBoost/README.md

 ![image](https://github.com/IkChristine/Cervical-Cancer-Risk-Prediction-Using-XGBoost/assets/104997783/2c4c103e-48e8-44fa-817f-13de6a3d101c)

-## The xgboost alogrithm performance was enhanced by changing the split to 0.2, increasing the depth of the tree to 50, and the number of estimators to 100.
+## The XGBoost alogrithm performance was enhanced by changing the split to 0.2, and increasing the depth of the tree to 50, and the number of estimators to 100.